ms969/ChenSun/Phase2/README.txt

 	- run that jar by typing 'java -jar ClientGUI.jar' The client should be connected to the server now!
 It is ready at your command.

-Tutorial Environment
-Users by A cappella group:
+Tutorial Environment (zzz stuff, can skip down to Tutorial if you'd like) Users by A cappella group (You may log in as any of these users)
 	Fantasia: April, Colin, Connie, Jocelyn, MJ, Robert
 	Hangovers: Adam, Bryan Steve
 	CS Majors: Kevin